julzerinos/matlab-Weierstrass-Chebyshev-Polynomials/README.md

 # Utilizing the Weierstrass method for finding approximations of roots of a Chebyshev polynomial

+The full report may be found in the Documentation folder.

 This project fulfills the <em>age-long and obviously very universal</em> need of a matlab script which can find the approximations to the roots of a linear combination of Chebyshev polynomials through Weierstrass iteration.

 The script can be slightly modified to support finding the approximations of roots of standard polynomials.